ian-bates-it/Azure-Controller-Client-Configuration/README.md

 - The Windows 2022 Server VM will serve as our Domain Controller.
 - It is imperative that the Windows 2022 Server always has the same IP address.

+(Preparing AD Infra in Azure ~9:06)
+When we create a VM in Azure it automatically assigns in a dynamic private IP address.

+We are going to tell our client machine (Windows 10 Pro) to use our controller (Windows 2022 Server) as the DNS Server.
+So we need to manually configure the DNS settings for our client to use the static Windows Server's IP address.
+(10.0.0.5) If the private IP address for the Controller/Server changes, then our client can no longer use it as a DNS server.

 ---
 <br />